Overview WRF 2017

 Redefining the way we think about products and services, including product-as-service systems and sustainable lifestyles, it poses innovation challenges to improve the lives of growing and urbanising populations in both industrialised and developing societies.
 In developing communities, it involves working with entrepreneurs and start-ups in reverse innovation and bottom-of-the-pyramid business models, supported by new business ecosystems and markets that enable delivery at massive scale while respecting the notion that “small is beautiful”.

-► WRF 2017 is open to key stakeholders and offers first-hand information about emerging issues, global trends, progress and innovation in resources and raw materials management.
+► WRF 2017 was open to key stakeholders and offered first-hand information about emerging issues, global trends, progress and innovation in resources and raw materials management.

-► Interact with decision makers and learn what the Resource Revolution is all about.
+► Interaction with decision makers and learning what the Resource Revolution is all about.

-► Discover the opportunities smart resource management brings to business and industry.
+► Discovery of the opportunities that smart resource management brings to business and industry.

-► Keep up to date with today’s research, innovation and technologies and find out what policies and measures are necessary to accelerate the shift.
+► Keep up to date with today’s research, innovation and technologies and identification of policies and measures that are necessary to accelerate the shift.

-Two sizzling days of plenary debates, partner workshops, scientific sessions, exhibition, press conferences, WRF Cinema, Art Gallery, and social program, including the famous WRF Gala Dinner and WRF Concert.
+Two sizzling days of plenary debates, partner workshops, scientific sessions, exhibition, press conferences, WRF Cinema, Art Gallery, and social program, including the famous WRF Gala Dinner.
 In short, the signature WRF format, carefully designed to deliver open and involving multi-stakeholder dialogue.

 - Governance of Raw Materials